 Belinda was very little when she was taken by FACS due to negligence by her biological mother.
 She has never met her father.
 She was put in foster care for a few years before she ran away about 5 years ago.
 Since then she had been sleeping rough and occasionally couch surfing at her friends homes.

-When I first met Belinda she was sleeping in a Fire exit in central and used illicit drugs daily.
+When I first met Belinda she was sleeping in a fire exit in Central Station and used illicit drugs daily.
 She has been in and out of Juvenile detention for a year, she suffers from Bipolar disorder and she is in a tumultuous relationship.

 We have assisted Belinda with accommodation through housing NSW, we found her a lawyer from the Shopfront youth legal centre to represent her at court, court support letters and court appearances.